emilyworrall/Thermostat/README.md

 #### To Do

-- Change colour according to energyUsage
+- detach colour display based